Contrary to popular myth, a convention of states is safe.

 Addendum 2: The Washington Peace Conference of 1861 offers insight into how an Article V convention of states would actually be conducted.
 That famous assemblage, which addressed the secession crisis on the eve of the Civil War and proposed an amendment related to slavery, was not, legally speaking, an Article V convention.
 It was basically a private meeting of the states.
-But as has been noted by legal historian and constitutional expert Robert G. Natelson (who is one of the nation’s leading scholars in this area), the Washington Peace Conference operated very much like an Article V convention would do, and so provides an example of how to conduct future conventions.
+But the Washington Peace Conference operated very much like an Article V convention would do, and so provides an example of how to conduct future conventions.
 Incidentally, the Washington Peace Conference did not ‘run away,’ despite proposals from some delegates to do so.
 It stayed on topic.

 Addendum 3: What about the unlikely but theoretically possible instance in which three-fourths of the states already agree on a specific change and three-fourths also decide to use a convention to bypass Congress?
 Would the ratification step then become, in effect, a mere formality?
 Yes.
 But so what?
 The three-fourths bar provides a very high level of security.
 And of course all the other safeguards would also still apply.
 No matter how you look at it, a runaway convention, that could subvert the Republic, is a practical impossibility.

 Addendum 4: Here is boilerplate ‘convention call’ language, drafted by the Convention of States Project, and current under consideration in a number of states:

 The Legislature of the State of ________ requests that the United States Congress call a convention of the states to propose amendments to the Constitution of the United States that impose fiscal restraints on the federal government, limit the power and jurisdiction of the federal government, and limit the terms of office of federal government officials; and the Legislature of the State of ________ urges the legislatures of the other 49 states to request that Congress call a convention of the states for this purpose.

 + + +